-The novel Twist measure presented in this paper has several advantages when compared with previous metrics aimed at evaluating informational search intents-that is, the user wants to find as many relevant documents as possible without wasting time on analyzing not-relevant documents (Broder, 2002).
-In the preceding section, we compared Twist with popular measures having similar purposes such as AP, bpref, RBP, and nDCG.
-In this section we discuss the differences between Twist and its predecessors.
-As stated in the Introduction, and as it will emerge from the following discussion, all these measures are centered around the idea of utility, measuring the level of utility provided to the user and reducing it in the case of nonoptimal rankings, whereas Twist revolves around the idea of search as a commodity and avoidable effort for the user.
+The novel Twist measure presented in this paper has several advantages when compared with previous metrics aimed at evaluating informational search intents - i.e. the user wants to find as many relevant documents as possible without wasting time on analyzing not-relevant documents (Broder, 2002).
+In the preceding section, we compared Twist with prior popular measures having similar purposes such as AP, bpref, RBP and nDCG.
+In this section we discuss the differences between Twist and the predecessors.
+As stated in the Introduction and as it will emerge from the following discussion, all these measures are centered around the idea of utility, measuring the level of utility provided to the user and reducing it in the case of non-optimal rankings, while Twist revolves around the idea of search as a commodity and avoidable effort for the user.

-It is out of scope for this paper to consider navigational tasks, the goal of which is to return a specific document to the user (Broder, 2002), and thus the main metrics for evaluating them-expected reciprocal rank (ERR) (Chapelle et al., 2011), normalized cumulative utility (NCU) (Sakai, Robertson, & Newswatch, 2008), and P + (Sakai, 2012)-are not presented here.
+It is out of scope for this paper to consider navigational tasks, the goal of which is to return a specific document to the user (Broder, 2002), and thus the main metrics for evaluating them - Expected Reciprocal Rank (ERR) (Chapelle et al., 2011), Normalized Cumulative Utility (NCU) (Sakai et al., 2008), and P+ (Sakai, 2012) - are not presented here.

-Although AP does not handle graded relevance, it is worth considering as the starting point for other metrics which extend it and at the same time exploit its robustness.
-The main limitation of AP is that "it is based on the assumption that retrieved documents can be considered as either relevant or nonrelevant to a user's information need" (Robertson, Kanoulas, & Yilmaz, 2010, p.
-603).
-Furthermore, as pointed out in Carterette, Kanoulas, and Yilmaz (2012, p.
-116), AP "while interpretable in terms of an implicit user model, was originally defined in the absence of any underlying model of user interaction with the retrieved ranking of documents."
-For this reason, several extensions have been proposed in the literature.
-One of the principal ones is described in Robertson (2008) and Sakai et al. (2008); it is based on a user model considering users scanning a ranking list and stopping when a relevant document is found.
+While Average Precision (AP) does not handle graded relevance, it is worth considering as the starting point for other metrics which extend it and at the same time exploit its robustness.
+The main limitation of AP is that "it is based on the assumption that retrieved documents can be considered as either relevant or non-relevant to a user's information need" (Robertson et al., 2010).
+Furthermore, as pointed out in (Carterette et al., 2012), AP "while interpretable in terms of an implicit user model, was originally defined in the absence of any underlying model of user interaction with the retrieved ranking of documents".
+For this reason several extensions have been proposed in the literature.
+One of the principal ones is described in (Robertson, 2008; Sakai et al., 2008); it is based on a user model considering users scanning a ranking list and stopping when a relevant document is found.
 A uniform distribution across all the relevant documents is assumed allowing for the calculation of a utility value for each document.
 In this context, AP can measure the expected utility of a ranking list for the considered population.
-This was improved in the definition of graded average precision (Robertson et al., 2010), which adopts a probabilistic user model defining to what "extent documents of different relevance grades account for the effectiveness score" (Robertson et al., 2010, p.
-604).
-(Kekäläinen & Järvelin, 2002) propose a similar extension of AP to "generalized AP" to handle graded relevance assessments.
+This was improved in the definition of Graded Average Precision (Robertson et al., 2010) which adopts a probabilistic user model defining to what "extent documents of different relevance grades account for the effectiveness score" (Robertson et al., 2010).
+(Kekäläinen and Järvelin, 2002) propose a similar extension of AP to "generalized AP" to handle graded relevance assessments.

-Buckley and Voorhees (2004) proposed bpref, which is highly correlated with AP when full relevance assessments are available and is yet more robust when the relevance assessments are reduced (Sakai & Kando, 2008). bpref as well as AP does not handle graded relevance judgments and it is based on the idea of measuring "the effectiveness of a system on the basis of judged documents only" (Buckley & Voorhees, 2004, p.
-26). bpref has been described as "robust in the face of incomplete relevance information" (Buckley & Voorhees, 2004, p.
-26), thus it is the most important measure to compare with when we deal with incomplete relevance judgments.
-In the Experiments we noted that bpref is one of the more robust measures (overcome only by nDCG for some collection) and that Twist is comparable to it (for TREC 10 Twist is even more robust than bpref).
+Buckley and Voorhees (Buckley and Voorhees, 2004) proposed bpref which is highly correlated with AP when full relevance assessments are available and is yet more robust when the relevance assessments are reduced (Sakai and Kando, 2008). bpref as well as AP does not handle graded relevance judgments and it is based on the idea of measuring "the effectiveness of a system on the basis of judged documents only" (Buckley and Voorhees, 2004). bpref has been defined in order to be "robust in the face of incomplete relevance information" (Buckley and Voorhees, 2004), thus it is the most important measure to compare with when we deal with incomplete relevance judgments.
+In Section "Experiments" we have seen that bpref is one of the more robust measures (overcome only by nDCG for some collection) and that Twist is comparable to it (for TREC 10 Twist is even more robust than bpref).